Last updated: 9th Sept 2025

 Marketers want their content to be seen by the right people…

-HR want to demonstrate company culture and values…
+HR wants to demonstrate company culture and values…

 Recruiters want to find top talent to fill open positions…